zliu41/CIPs/CIP-plutus-modules/README.md

 a projection, to just a projection; this can be expected to speed up every reference to an external module.

-On the other hand, since it necessitates a change to the `CekM` monad underlying the CEK machine implementation, then it also requires recalibrating the cost of every UPLC operation.
+On the other hand, since it adds a parameter to the CEK machine implementation, then it might increase the cost of all CEK machine operations--and so recalibrating the cost of UPLC operations might be advisable.

 ##### Subvariation: Unboxed modules